-Washington, DC, Sep 25, 2009 — More than 100 world leaders are in New York today talking about climate change at the United Nations.
+Washington, D.C., DC, Sep 25, 2009 — More than 100 world leaders are in New York today talking about climate change at the United Nations.
 A new report from the US Environmental Protection Agency says a big chunk of greenhouse gas emissions can be pinned on how we use land and resources.
 Tamara Keith reports.
 Go to full article

 Reseacher Steve Long is growing crops in the atmosphere of 2050.